 Your MITEI undergraduate education starts with opportunities before your first year and extends beyond graduation.
 Current programs include:

-First-year Pre-Orientation Program (FPOP): Before classes start in your first year, come to campus to learn about energy opportunities at MIT and get a feel for the energy community on campus and beyond.
+First-year Pre-Orientation Program (FPOP): Before classes start in your first year, learn about energy opportunities at MIT and get a feel for the energy community on campus and beyond.
 Learn more.

 Energy Studies Minor: Build an integrative understanding of energy and gain the skills required of tomorrow’s energy professionals, leaders, and innovators.
 Learn more.